JMAOTD/RDB/README.md

 # RDB
-Example of Relational Data Base created from scratch
+Example of Relational Database created from scratch Database consists from few tabels, with realtional connections via keys.